jennybc/googlesheets/vignettes/basic-usage.md

 ## 10 Australia   Oceania 1997   78.83 18565243  26997.94
 ```

 Note that data from the cell feed comes back as a data.frame with one row per cell.
-We provide the function `reshape_cf()` to reshape this data into something tabular.
+We provide the function `gs_reshape_cellfeed()` to reshape this data into something tabular.

 *To add, using row and column limits on the cell feed.
 All covered in the README.*